pietrobernard/jetson-nano-stuff/README.md

 Once you've done this, you can use a tool like `balena etcher` to write `sd-blob.img` to SD card:
 1. <b>Before you flash the card</b>: do a low level format, without partitioning (easy via tools like `Disks` on Ubuntu).
 This is absolutely mandatory otherwise the system won't boot correctly.
 2. Flash the image on the card.
 3. Place the card in the Jetson and power it up.
-The first boot will show some errors, ignore them.
-It will reboot automatically.

 #### 2.2) Manual download of components (no user registration required)